Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsection{Statistical Analyses}

-To ensure valid conclusions are drawn from the results, we employ statistical tests, in particular hypothesis testing in combination with effect size measures, to compare different observations.
-An observation in our context can be for example a single \gls{apfdp} value of a project, in a version, using one \gls{moea}, for a single repetition.
-Depending on the analysis and the \gls{rq}, the compared set of observations changes, however the statistical tests remain the same.
-We follow the best practice for evaluating search-based algorithms~\citep{arcuri:11}.
+We employ hypothesis testing in combination with effect size measures to compare different observations.
+An observation in our context can be, e.g., a single \gls{apfdp} value of a project, in a version, using one \gls{moea}, for a single repetition.
+Depending on the analysis and the \gls{rq}, the compared set of observations changes, however, the tests remain the same.
+We follow the best practice for evaluating search algorithms~\citep{arcuri:11}.

-We use the non-parametric Kurskal-Wallis H~\citep{kruskal:52} test to compare multiple sets of observations.
+We use the non-parametric Kruskal–Wallis H~\citep{kruskal:52} test to compare multiple sets of observations.
+Note that \citet{arcuri:11} suggest using the Mann-Whitney U test, which, however, only compares two sets of observations.
+The Kruskal-Wallis H test is considered an extension of the Mann-Whitney U test and is, therefore, compatible with the best practice by \citet{arcuri:11}.
 The null hypothesis H\textsubscript{0} states that the different distributions' medians are the same, and the alternative hypothesis H\textsubscript{1} is that they are different.
 If H\textsubscript{0} can be rejected, we apply Dunn's post-hoc test~\citep{dunn:64} to identify which pairs of observations are statistically different.

+Note that we consciously decided against using the Friedman test, which is used by the SBFT\footnote{International Workshop on Search-Based and Fuzz Testing} tool competition~\citep{devroey:23} because our experiment setup \emph{does not} fit into a complete block design as required for the Friedman test.
+To use the Friedman test (e.g., where the projects are the subjects and the \glspl{sa} are the treatments), we would need to aggregate the dependent variables of the different versions and experiment repetitions into a single value (e.g., taking the median of the median), which would completely disregard their variability.
+Doing so is unacceptable and, hence, we use the Kruskal-Wallis H test instead, though it does not distinguish between the different subjects (projects).
+To alleviate it, we add additional analysis on a per-project level.